 “Importantly, my research has potential to be applicable across the wider agricultural sector, and align with a growing interest to invest in initiatives that contribute to the sustainability of our soils, our farms, and our futures.”

-James plans to visit the United Kingdom and the United States to attend regenerative agriculture industry events, as well as visit key farms in Argentina, Spain, France and Italy, which are practicing key principles of regenerative agriculture and building greater pasture diversity.
+James plans to visit the United Kingdom and the United States to attend regenerative agriculture industry events, as well as visit key farms in New Zealand which are practicing key p and Australia, which are practicing key principles of regenerative agriculture and building greater pasture diversity.